How to transfer money internationally

 International Bank Transfers

 This is the most common way to send money overseas.
 Depending on the service provider you select, you may pay via a bank account transfer, or by using a credit or debit card.
-You need to provide the recipient's bank account details, and the money reaches the designated account within a predetermined time period.
+You need to provide the recipient's bank account details with the money reaching the designated account within a predetermined time period.

 Receiving International Payments

-You may receive international payments directly into your bank account, you may collect the money by visiting a cash pickup center, or you may get in in a digital wallet.
+You can receive international payments directly into your bank account, in a digital wallet or by collecting the money by visiting a cash pickup center.
 In some countries, recipient's can also get the transferred money delivered to their homes.
 However, not all companies offer this service.
 Online sellers and businesses get other options too.

 Online Seller Solutions

 If you are an online seller with an international audience and sell your products or services through marketplaces such as Amazon, Shopify, eBay, Walmart, Groupon, or Ratuken, you may benefit by opening an online seller account with a specialist money transfer company.
-This gives you more control over your money, and can prove to be rather cost-effective.
+This gives you more control over your money, and can be more cost-effective.

 Online seller solution providers